gjsify/ts-for-gir/packages/cli/README.md

 In TypeScript, ambient modules are a way to define external modules that are not part of the TypeScript codebase.
 This can be useful for importing external libraries or modules, including those generated by ts-for-gir using the `gi://` syntax.

-When using ambient modules, it is recommended to activate the [`--package`](#package) option, as exporting namespaces without NPM packages currently does not work.
-> If you find a solution to make ambient modules work without NPM packages, please let us know.
+If you want to have support for ambient modules, then you have to enable the [`--package`](#package) option, this will generate a NPM package for each module.
+Alternatively, you can also use the pre-generated NPM packages for this, so you don't even need to use ts-for-gir for it.
+For example, look at the NPM packages [gtk-4.0](https://www.npmjs.com/package/@girs/gtk-4.0), [gio-2.0](https://www.npmjs.com/package/@girs/gio-2.0) and [adw-1](https://www.npmjs.com/package/@girs/adw-1).
+All pre-generated NPM packages can be found on [gjsify/types](https://github.com/gjsify/types).

+> The advantage of self-generated types is that you generate the types exactly for your locally installed library version.
+However, we try to keep the pre-generated NPM packages as up to date as possible.

+### Alias
 If for some reason you don't want to or can't generate NPM packages, you can instead use the [`--generateAlias`](#generatealias) CLI option.
 This way you can also use imports in the `gi://` syntax with the generated types.

 To use ambient modules, the `ambient.d.ts` file must be imported either in the code like `import '@girs/gjs/ambient'` or by adding an entry to the `includes` property in the `tsconfig` file.
 The `ambient.d.ts` file is automatically generated.